Brian Evans (RAF officer): 'Great Escape'

-For the Great Escape operation Evans was a regular tunneller and earned a favourable early position in the line of the two hundred men hoping to escape through the tunnel.
-As such he was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".
+For the Great Escape operation Evans was a regular tunneller and earned a favourable early position in the line of the 200 men hoping to escape through the tunnel.
+He was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".

 Five days before the Escape, he wrote to his fiancée:

 "...I still haven't got over the idea that we're going to spend the rest of our lives together....
 I've got a terrific lot to repay to you.
 If it weren't for your letters I don't know what I'd do....
 Remember I'm coming back home to you soon to look after you darling.
 Until then, remember I'll always love you."

-When the Germans discovered the escape they began extensive well planned manhunts which resulted in the recapture of officers relatively quickly.
+When the Germans discovered the escape they began extensive well planned manhunts which resulted in the recapture of the officers relatively quickly.
 Evans is reported to have been recaptured near Halbau The recaptured officers were collected at Görlitz prison under Gestapo control.
-Here the numbers of recaptured officers grew until thirty-five were held there.
+Here their numbers grew until thirty-five were held there.
 The prisoners were threatened with death and interrogated harshly but not physically.
 On 30 March 1944 two of the survivors saw three large sedans with ten Gestapo agents collect six officers who were taken away.
 On the next day ten more recaptured officers were taken away by Gestapo agents, including Evans.
 These men were not seen alive again.

 The bodies of this group were cremated at Liegnitz by the Gestapo.

 He was one of the 50 escapers executed and murdered by the Gestapo.
-Originally cremated and buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery.
+His ashes originally buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery.